moorepants/dissertation/control.rst

 Eaton's PhD work builds off of Weir's work and is primarily focused on validating the Weir models with experiments.
 He pairs the successful motorcycle model develop by Sharp [Sharp1971]_ with Weir's McRuer style manual control models that were based around the crossover model with time delays.
-He focus on the inner loop roll stabilization tasks.
-His model feedbacks roll angle and the controller compensates for roll angle error.
+He focused on the inner loop roll stabilization tasks.
+His model uses roll angle feedback and the controller compensates for roll angle error.
 He eliminates body lean control as an option to simplify things.

 Aoki
 ----